brh55/react-native-open-maps/README.md

 > 🗺 A simple cross-platform library to help perform map actions to the corresponding device's map (Google or Apple Maps)

+`react-native-open-maps` works by creating a deep link for either Apple maps or Google maps that can be used to open up the relevant map application.
+In order to maximize compatibility some platform specific parameters are omitted, but simplifies development efforts and ensures a smooth user experience.

 **Features**
 - ✅ Open the map coordinates immediately
 - ✅ Create a delayed invoked `function` that will open the map